PowerDNS/pdns/build-scripts/docker/repo-test/README.md

 This tool is mainly used internally to test releases but might be useful for others.

+## Known Issues

+- `--test-aarch64` really only makes sense if the test script is running on another platform (and so far we've assumed `x86_64` to be the default)

 ## Dependencies

 - Python 3